aarontrowbridge/aarontrowbridge.github.io/content/posts/12-multilevel-transmon.md

 ![cosine transmon pulse](/images/multilevel-transmon/cosine.png)

-Interestingly, the fidelity is higher than the quartic Hamiltonian, but lower than the duffing Hamiltonian.
+Interestingly, the fidelity is higher than the quartic Hamiltonian but lower than the duffing Hamiltonian.

 ## conclusions